-One of the many benefits of living in Seattle is all the amazing getaways around Washington State.
+One of the many benefits of living in Seattle is the amazing getaways around Washington State.
 The following summer vacation ideas are some of the most beautiful sites in the United States.
+You can use these ideas to plan a day trip, a weekend getaway, or a family vacation.
+There are vacation options for all budgets!

 Love our cheap ideas?
 Get our FREE email newsletters.